WordPress 5.9 was released on 25 January 2022. It offers a taste of what the future holds for the world’s most popular content management system.

 What might this mean for the future?

 For users this streamlines the editing and management process.
-It also offers advanced functionality in a way that can be more easily implemented than in previous versions of the system.
+It also offers advanced functionality in a way that can be more easily implemented than in previous versions.

 Will my existing website stop working?

 Older themes can be upgraded to support full site editing.
 (The complexity and work involved will depend on how and when each theme was originally created.)
-New themes can still be developed using the “traditional” methods.
+We can still develop new themes using the “traditional” methods.